hasbegun/innox_security/tests/IMPORTANT_MODEL_CONFIG.md

 ### Option 3: Update Backend to Support REST

-Modify the innox_security backend `/models/schemas.py` to add REST as a generator type:
+Modify the aegis backend `/models/schemas.py` to add REST as a generator type:

 ```python
 class GeneratorType(str, Enum):